 Conversational AI for CX is incredibly versatile and can be implemented into a variety of customer service channels, including email, voice, chat, social and messaging.
 This helps businesses scale support to new and emerging channels to meet customers where they are.

-Top Conversational AI Use Cases
+Top Conversational AI Applications and Use Cases

 - Automate resolutions to common FAQs